better-internet/radworks-docs/docs/using-radicle/fetching-and-merging.md

 ## Fetching changes

-If you're interested in merging these changes into one of your branches, you'll need to fetch these commits into your working copy [TODO: section on working copy].
+If you're interested in merging these changes into one of your branches, you'll need to fetch these commits into your working copy.
 To make sure you can fetch or push changes, you need to add the [`git-rad-remote` helper][gs] to your `$PATH`.

 Navigate to your woking copy in a terminal.
 Here you can inspect the remotes of